Can Octopuses be Kept in Home Aquariums?

 Just like temperature and salinity, the pH level of the water is another crucial aspect of water quality.
 Octopuses prefer a pH range of 8.1 to 8.4.

 • How do you maintain stable pH levels?
-A proper filtration system is your best friend here.
+A proper filtration system similar to the systems sold by Oceanyx is your best friend here.
 Filtration helps regulate not only the cleanliness of the water but also its chemical composition.
+A protein skimmer is important for gas exchange.
+A build up of Co2 in the aquarium water will cause a drop in pH levels.

 Escape Artists: Preventing Octopus Escapes